On the Hardness of Energy Minimisation for Crystal Structure Prediction: Preliminaries

-\begin{proposition} It is NP-Hard to verifying if a set of at-least-$k$-charges is minimal when no bounds are given on the value of the charges. \end{proposition}
+\begin{proposition} It is NP-Hard to verify if a set of $k_{\geq}$-charges is minimal when no bounds are given on the charges of the vertices. \end{proposition}

-\begin{proof} This can be shown by a reduction from the \emph{subset-sum} problem.
+\begin{proof} This is shown by a reduction from the \emph{subset-sum} problem.
 In the subset-sum problem there is a set of values $S$, and a goal $k$.
-The goal is to choose some subset $S' \subseteq S$ such that $\sum\limits_{i \in S'} i = k$.
+The task is to choose some subset $S' \subseteq S$ such that $\sum\limits_{i \in S'} i = k$.
 Note that this problem remains NP-complete in the case the input is only positive integers.